 Only divide a novel into parts if there is a sudden leap from 1954 to 1978, and then from 1978 to 2010.
-If Part One actually covers the entire 24 year period up to 1978, there is no need to suddenly have a new part, because time has been steadily advancing throughout.
+If Part One actually covers the entire 24 year period up to 1978, there is no need to suddenly have a new part.
+Why not?
+Because time has been steadily advancing throughout.

-If the New York-London novel has the character jetting across the Atlantic frequently, don’t bother with parts, because the reader will be used to these shifts in place.
+If the New York-London novel has the character jetting across the Atlantic frequently, don’t bother with parts.
+The reader will be used to these shifts in place.

-And if the changes of narrator occur frequently in the love story – every chapter or two, say – you don’t need parts.
+And if the narrator changes frequently in the love story – every chapter or two, say – you don’t need parts.
 Parts are only there to warn the reader that a major shift (one they have not experienced before) is about to take place.

 Parts, like chapters in a novel, can be titled or not.
 There are three main options here…

-- You can give each part a more artistic or perhaps even cryptic title – “Spring Fever” instead of “Mary’s Story”, for example, and “Summer Storms” instead of “John’s Story”.
+Or you can give each part a more artistic or perhaps even cryptic title. (“Spring Fever” instead of “Mary’s Story”, for example, and “Summer Storms” instead of “John’s Story”.)

 Should You Use Prologues and Epilogues?